Updated on November 26, 2022

-“6Teen” is an animated series produced by Nelvana Studios about the misadventures of a group of teenaged friends at a Mall of America-like gigantic shopping mall.
-The series was produced through the mid-to-late 2000s.
-It aired on Canada’s Teletoon cable network.
+“6Teen” is an animated series produced by Nelvana about the misadventures of a group of teenage friends at a Mall of America-like gigantic shopping mall.
+The series aired from 2004 to 2010, originally on Canada’s Teletoon cable network.
 In the US, it aired on Nickelodeon (very briefly) and Cartoon Network (also briefly, though longer than Nick).

 The show’s first season featured the episode “Deck the Mall,” which sees the gang forced to work at the mall during the most trying time of the year for retail workers, Christmas.
 Perpetually-cheerful Caitlin tries to get the rest of the gang into the holiday spirit, despite Wyatt noting that working at the mall’s stomped said spirit out of him.